 Guided Reading Binder

 Another staple in my guided reading materials is my guided reading binder, which is another post in itself.
-Look for a post all about my guided reading binder resources later in September or October of this year.
+Click here to read all about my guided reading binder and grab the forms I use for FREE!

 For more information about how I teach reading, click HERE to read a detailed breakdown.
 If you are interested in the research and philosophies behind my reading instruction, click HERE to see must-have reading professional development books.